douglatornell/randopony/docs/2011Plans.rst

   the colour rotation scheme that is used.
 * As is already done, club members are not given pins at the finish if there is going to be a shortage because they can be given theirs later from a 2nd order.
-We already have member's addresses.
+We already have member's postal addresses.
-* If the pins do run out the late finishing riders can be asked to write their name and address on an envelop so that their pin can be mailed to them when available.
+* If the pins do run out the late finishing riders can be asked to write their name and postal address on an envelop so that their pin can be mailed to them when available.

-If there are other compelling use cases for collection of populaire rider addresses and home phone numbers, I would appreciate if they could be written up for discussion.
+If there are other compelling use cases for collection of populaire rider postal addresses and home phone numbers, I would appreciate if they could be written up for discussion.

 Transmission Via HTTPS
 ~~~~~~~~~~~~~~~~~~~~~~

-* Add an SSL certificate to the randopony.sadahome.ca domain so that
+* Add an SSL certificate to the :kbd:`randopony.sadahome.ca` domain so
-  data entered by the rider on the pre-registration form is
+  that data entered by the rider on the pre-registration form is
   transmitted via HTTPS from their browser to the Randopony server.

   * There are a variety of price points for SSL certificates, ranging